Abandoning the American Dream: the story of those who returned to their homeland

 Julia now lives in Russia, having abandoned the green card with a light heart.
 She says that so far she does not regret anything, because personally her life in her native country is no worse than that of the Americans in their homeland.

-For the same reason, Alexandra and Viktor Malyshkovs returned to Vilnius.
-At home, both had a good job, friends, relatives.
-Winning a green card was a surprise for the newlyweds and a gift for the wedding: “A week after the wedding, we found out that we won the green card,” says Victor.
-“The initiator was my wife, I didn't want to argue with her.”
+For the same reason, Alexandra and Viktor Malyshkov returned to Vilnius.
+At home, both had good jobs, friends, and relatives.
+Winning a green card was a surprise and a wedding gift for the newlyweds: “A week after the wedding, we found out that we had won a green card,” says Victor.
+“The initiator was my wife, I didn’t want to argue with her.”
 Victor and Alexandra are English teachers, so they had no problems with the language.
-But with the job search, everything turned out to be not so simple.
+But finding a job turned out to be not so simple.

 The young family chose New York to move.
 Victor immediately realized that he could not undertake physical work, because his health would not allow.
 And to provide the family with the previous standard of living will not be easy.